skip to Main Content

 A facet joint nerve block is used to treat pain in the spine’s joints.
 A local anesthetic is injected into the facet joints to block the nerves that carry pain signals to the brain.

-Nerve blocks may be used for surgical procedures, childbirth, and pain management.
-Nerve blocks are injected into or around the nerve that is causing pain.
+A nerve block may be used for surgical procedures, childbirth, and pain management.
+They are injected into or around the nerve that is causing pain.

 During a nerve block procedure, a doctor will use an X-ray to guide the injection needle into a specific area.
 Once the needle is in place, a local anesthetic or steroid is injected.
 The medication works by numbing the nerves or reducing inflammation, which helps relieve pain.